 Our degree programmes contain the foundations of legal knowledge required by the Bar Standards Board to satisfy the academic component of professional training for intending barristers.
 Our degree programmes also provide a strong foundation for intending solicitors who may wish to take the Solicitors Qualifying Examinations (SQE).
-Kent will continue to provide the Qualifying Law Degree until the introduction of the SQE.

 Our critical approach to law and legal practice enables you to develop creative intellectual and transferable skills which prepare you for contemporary legal practice - in the UK and worldwide, and for successful careers in many fields.

-Please see our website for up-to-date information about the innovative opportunities we offer to students to develop their legal knowledge and skills in preparation for a future career in law.
+Please see our website for the most up-to-date information about the innovative opportunities we offer to students to develop their legal knowledge and skills in preparation for a future career in law.